JRTHEELECTRONICGUY/Dynex-Integrated-AI-Tempate/docs/README.md

 - /src: Core logic and self-replicating code
 - /ui: User interface files- /config: API keys, pricing structure, and dependencies
 - /docs: Full documentation for the project

 ---
+Security Best Practices

+	•	Do not hardcode wallet addresses into the application.
+Use .env files to protect sensitive data.
+	•	Keep your code private until officially released on the Dynex marketplace to prevent unauthorized access.
+	•	Monitor your DNX balance regularly to avoid service interruptions.

+Known Issues & Troubleshooting

+	•	Installation Error: If pip install fails, ensure Python and pip are correctly installed and updated.
+	•	Task Execution Delays: Check your network connection and available compute nodes.
+	•	Payment Issues: Verify your wallet address and API key in the .env file.

+Support & Contribution

+	•	If you encounter any issues, open an issue on GitHub or contact us through the Dynex marketplace.
+	•	Contributions are welcome!
+Please submit pull requests or suggest improvements via GitHub.

+---